 How do you protect yourself?

 The most important thing that can help keep you safe against malware threats is education.
-Making employees are well versed in the different types of malware that are out there – and how to spot them – are important steps to keeping your organisation safe.
+Making sure employees aware of threats – and how to spot them – are important steps to keeping your organisation safe.

 In addition, working with a cybersecurity specialist such as Akita can ensure you get the right measures in place for your risk profile.
 This may start with solutions such as anti-malware and antivirus software but may also extend to installing firewalls to negate malware threats, as well as backing up your business data.